louelidrissi/Gasmeter-Reader/README.md

 <img src="https://github.com/user-attachments/assets/9136662c-9cc6-4ca6-824d-9c6b7a6ec2f8" alt="stepperMotorController" width="300" />

-Training and testing dataset include unique images with no overlap between the datasets.

 ## Classification Guidelines:
 To create labeled Dial dataset for supervized image classification, the dial is divided into 9 sections (0-9).
 Each section indicates different needle positions.
 So the reading is approximated to +/- 0.05 as shown below: